Watton-at-Stone Primary and Nursery School

 Every child starts their day on a positive note with a green card displayed in their pocket of the Class Chart.
 The card says- ‘It’s Good to be Green!’ and the children soon learn to associate being on Green with a feeling of having done the right thing.
 If they are still on Green by the end of the day, the child is awarded a House Point.

 If, during the day, in lessons, or at break times, a child has to be warned of inappropriate behaviour then a Stop and Think warning card will be discreetly given to the child.
 The warning gives the child the opportunity to reflect, consider and review their behaviour.
-If a child continues to behave inappropriately then they will be given a yellow card which is displayed on top of the green card.
-A yellow card would equate,to 5 minutes off playtime.
+If a child continues to behave inappropriately then they will be given a yellow card which is also given discreetly to them.
+A yellow card would equate,to 10 minutes off their playtime.

 Sometimes, just the threat of moving a child onto a Red Consequence Card is enough to encourage them to behave appropriately.
-However, if necessary, the child’s Yellow Warning Card will be moved to the back of the pocked and the Red Consequence Card will be displayed.
-Persistent unacceptable behaviour would equate to a red card which would then have a consequence of loss of playtime at lunchtime.
+However, if necessary, the child’s Yellow Warning Card will be replaced with a Red Consequence Card.
+Persistent unacceptable behaviour would equate to a red card which would then have a consequence of loss of playtime at lunchtime in order to allow the child reflect on their behaviour choices in a positive way with Mrs Etienne.

-Equally, pupils will often display behaviours where they go out of their way to be friendly, welcoming or helpful.
-Pupils also have the opportunity to be rewarded for very good behaviour by being awarded 'Great to be Gold' (which equates to 2 house points) In addition, there are a wide range of school initiatives and programmes which reward appropriate/ good behaviour, and these are outlined in the School Behaviour Policy.
+Equally, pupils will often display outstanding behaviours where they go out of their way to be friendly, hard working, welcoming or helpful.
+Pupils also have the opportunity to be rewarded for very good behaviour by being awarded 'Great to be Gold'.
+Children who achieve 'Great to Be Gold' are recognised in our weekly celebration assembly.

 Teachers and staff respond to inappropriate behaviour using the ‘Good to be Green’ scheme.
 The table below gives examples of some kinds of behaviour which are levelled according to ‘severity’ (taken from the School’s Behaviour Policy).